lolo57130/power_nmap/scripts/README_SCRIPTS_DIRECTORY.txt

 	input : nmap XML file or nmap XML output from pipe output : a TSV text file (it will be overwritten if it exists) or the standard output

+# pnm-summarize.py :
+	produce a human readable output
+	it generates a tabulation separated values formatted output input : nmap XML file or nmap XML output from pipe output : a TSV text file (it will be overwritten if it exists) or the standard output

 possibles improvements :
-- replace the python xml.dom.minidom library by another to enhance performance
+- replace the python xml.dom.minidom library by another to enhance performance (a new sample XML file had been created to speed up the tests)
+- verify the format of outputs : it could exist a few residual space caracters between values in the TSV file outputs
+- make the ports-map visualization more readable